This degree has three stages, each comprising 120 credits.

 You’ll begin with a stimulating introduction to the arts and humanities, studying diverse topics from across multiple cultures and historical periods.
 You will then progress to studying a range of social science subjects (criminology, economics, environmental studies, geography, international studies, politics, social policy and sociology) and learning the tools of social sciences.

-Stage 2 includes two compulsory modules.
-In your politics module you will explore how political ideas, institutions and processes help govern our world.
-In your history module you will learn all about the British Isles in a period of rapid transformation, when it was the workshop of the world.
+Stage 2 consists of two compulsory modules.
+In your politics module you'll explore how political ideas, institutions and processes help govern our world.
+The history module will teach you about the British Isles in a period of rapid transformation, when it was the workshop of the world.

 At Stage 3, we offer a choice of history modules: the rise and fall of Empires since 1492; conflict and change in twentieth-century Europe; or Welsh history from the twelfth century to date.
 For your study of politics, you’ll choose between exploring the key areas of change and major problems in international relations or considering the ways in which political ideas ‘live’, demonstrating their relevance for understanding contemporary issues in national and world politics.